dahyoh/100DaysOfCloud/Journey/003/Readme.md

 ## Introduction

-✍️ (Why) Improve and deepen my knowledge in cloud services.
+✍️ (Why?)
+Improve and deepen my knowledge in cloud services.
 To I looked into Cloud Services concept and fundamentals

 ## Prerequisite
 ### Content